civican/legisinfo/42-1/bills/C-65/bill_text.md

     **(9.1)** If the Minister is of the opinion that the conditions described in paragraph (9)(a) or (b) are met, the Minister shall inform the employer and the employee in writing, as soon as feasible, that the Minister will not investigate.

-    **(9.2)** The Minister may combine an investigation into a complaint relating to an occurrence of harassment or violence with an ongoing investigation relating to the same employer and involving substantially the same issues and, in that case, the Minister may issue a single decision.
+    **(9.2)** The Minister may combine an investigation into a complaint relating to an occurrence of harassment **and** violence with an ongoing investigation relating to the same employer and involving substantially the same issues and, in that case, the Minister may issue a single decision.

+  **(5)** Section 127.1 of the Act is amended by adding the following after subsection (11):

+    **(12)** A former employee may, within the prescribed time, make a complaint under subsection (1) relating to an occurrence of harassment and violence in the work place, in which case this Part applies to the former employee and to the employer as if the former employee were an employee, to the extent necessary to finally dispose of the complaint.

+    **(13)** On application by a former employee, the Minister may, in the prescribed circumstances, extend the time period referred to in subsection (12).

 ### Section 6

 Section 134.1 of the Act is amended by adding the following after subsection (4):

-**(4.1)** Despite paragraph (4)(d), a policy committee shall not participate in an investigation, other than an investigation under section 128 or 129, relating to an occurrence of harassment or violence in the work place.
+**(4.1)** Despite paragraph (4)(d), a policy committee shall not participate in an investigation, other than an investigation under section 128 or 129, relating to an occurrence of harassment **and** violence in the work place.

-> **Explanatory Note**:
-> New.

 ### Section 7